jpcranford/automations/README.md

 #### Add text to filename
 Opens a dialog with Automator's Rename Finder Items module.
 A quick and dirty way to prefix or suffix a file, or even do other stuff thanks to the other options.
 Not really my most elegant or difficult solution, but it works.

+#### Open Scripture Reference…
+Not many people will find this useful or interesting, but it allows you to open a highlighted scripture reference on ChurchOfJesusChrist.org.

+Well, technically it tries to open the Gospel Library app first, but that's more for when the AppleScript gets ported over to Shortcuts in macOS Monterey.

 #### Recapitalize text
 Takes the selected text, recapitalizes it as you choose, and replaces the selection with it.